jeffprandall/docker-monitoring/README.md

 # docker-monitoring
-Small Docker test setup with Graylog, Nagios, and a DHCP server
+Small Docker test setup with Graylog and Nagios containers